Thorbieey/Weather-Dashboard/README.md

 ```
 * The weather dashboard consist of an input form which collects the name of the city.

-* The current and future weather conditions is displayed for the city user searched for.
+* The current and future weather conditions is displayed for the city searched for.

 * When a user views the current weather conditions for a city, the following information is displayed:
   * City name